alisher-ai/alisher-ai.github.io/_pages/about.md

 Apart from my professional life, I am also dealing with community-driven NPO — [Machine Learning Tokyo](https://www.meetup.com/Machine-Learning-Tokyo/).
 I am a board member and community lead at MLT.
 We are organizing and hosting hundreds of talks, study sessions, and discussions.
 MLT is a community of around 8,000 machine learning engineers and researchers from all over the world.
 There are multiple very cool projects initiated by MLT.
 For further details, you could visit [MLT website](https://mltokyo.ai) and [MLT Blog](https://machinelearningtokyo.com).
 Check out our [papers-with-annotation](https://github.com/Machine-Learning-Tokyo/papers-with-annotations) project in which we annotate the published machine learning papers and share them with the community!

 In 2020, I started my Ph.D. journey at [CVLAB, University of Tsukuba](https://en.home.cvlab.cs.tsukuba.ac.jp/home) under the supervision of [Prof. Fukui](http://www.cvlab.cs.tsukuba.ac.jp/~kfukui/english/indexE.html).
-However, due to very massive busy work, I had to take a leave of absence in 2022.
+However, due to significant professional commitments, I had to take a leave of absence in 2022.

 Passionate about making machine learning accessible and advancing in the field of multi-modal foundation models.